 • 3 cups All-purpose flour

-• 1 teaspoon Baking soda
+• 1 tsp Baking soda

-• 1 teaspoon Salt
+• 1 tsp Salt

-• 2 teaspoon Ground cinnamon
+• 2 tsp Ground cinnamon

-• ¼ teaspoon Ground nutmeg
+• 1/4 tsp Ground nutmeg

-• 1 cup Unsalted butter melted and cooled
+• 1 cup Unsalted butter, melted and cooled

-• 1 cup Brown sugar packed light or dark
+• 1 cup Brown sugar, packed light or dark

-• ½ cup White granulated sugar
+• 1/2 cup White granulated sugar

-• 1 cup Finely grated carrots Make sure to grate them fresh.
+• 1 cup Finely grated carrots, Make sure to grate them fresh.
 Don't use pre-shredded

-• 1 teaspoon Pure vanilla extract
+• 1 tsp Pure vanilla extract

-• 2 Large egg yolks room temperature
+• 2 Large egg yolks, room temperature

 Frosting for Decoration

-• 2 oz Cream cheese room temperature
+• 2 oz Cream cheese, room temperature

-• 2 tablespoon Unsalted butter room temperature
+• 2 TBSP Unsalted butter, room temperature

-• ¾ cup Powdered sugar sifted
+• 3/4 cup Powdered sugar, sifted

-• 1 teaspoon Pure vanilla extract
+• 1 tsp Pure vanilla extract

 Instructions